 Mairi: My Abertay degree helped me to find my chosen career path of teaching English as a foreign language.
 Without it, I wouldn’t have felt confident enough to teach English to those who were thinking of studying in an English speaking country.
-At Abertay, I also learnt how to conduct research and how to make the most of my studies, which really helped when completing my Master’s degree.
+At Abertay, I also learned how to conduct research and how to make the most of my studies, which really helped when completing my Master’s degree.

 Rodolfo: My Abertay degree was extremely important for my career.
-It gave me a clear advantage during my early working years and it provided validity to my work thereafter.
+It gave me a clear advantage during my early working years and it provided valuable to my work thereafter.
 It also allowed me to continue my studies within the UK.

 Mairi: I currently work as the director and teacher of an English language consultancy in La Paz, Bolivia.
 I predominantly teach English as a foreign language to international organisations and individuals, but I also do other related work such as exam preparation classes.
 The consultancy offers a personalised, tailored, approach for clients, which means I analyse their needs, test level and design a bespoke syllabus specifically for them.